Migrating from Express.js

 Express.js does not have built-in request validation.
 You have to use a library like Zod.

 With Encore.ts, request validation for headers, query params and body is.
 You supply a schema for the request object and in the request payload does not match the schema the API will return a 400 error.
-Learn more in our API Schemas docs.
+Learn more in the API Schemas docs.

 Express.js